 The safety risk of drowsy driving

-On behalf of Dorian, Goldstein, Wisniewski & Orchinik, P.C. | Apr 27, 2020 | Blog, Car Accidents, Truck Accidents
+On Behalf of Dorian, Goldstein, Wisniewski & Orchinik, P.C. | Apr 27, 2020 | Blog, Car Accidents, Truck Accidents

 If you were injured at the hands of a distracted driver in Pennsylvania, you may have a case against him or her.
 This could become clearer as details emerge.
 For instance, the negligent driver may have been inattentive out of drowsiness.
 The AAA Foundation for Traffic...